koswald/VBScript/fixer/ReadMe.md

 # Having problems running .vbs, .wsf, and .hta scripts on your 64-bit machine?

-Fixer.hta mighht help with troubleshooting certain Windows&reg; configuration problems that may prevent `.wsf`, `.vbs`, or `.hta` scripts from running.
+Fixer.hta might help with troubleshooting certain Windows&reg; configuration problems that may prevent `.wsf`, `.vbs`, or `.hta` scripts from running.

-> Specifically, Fixer.hta may help to identify the source of a problem in the following situations:
+> Fixer.hta may help to identify the source of a problem in the following situations:
 > 1.)
 A script won't run at all, or
 > 2.)
 A script can't instantiate a particular COM object.